fracassetti-stf/DSSSDTest/Pictures/README.md

 The plots have been drawn using two y-scale for the resolution:
 - `FixForAll`: the same y-scale has been used for all detectors.
 This allow a fair comprison of all detectors.
-- `DifferentForEachOne`: a different y-scale has been chosen to represent the data of each detector.
+- `DifferentForEachOne`: a different y-scale (z-scale for 2D histograms) has been chosen to represent the data of each detector.
 This allow to better visualize difference between strips of a single detector.

 ### Resolution1D